john-rehme/ML_Project/docs/README.md

 In this project, we want to design a highly accurate model that can look at a .jpg of an MRI scan and classify whether the patient’s brain is non-demented, very mildly demented, mildly demented, or moderately demented.

 ## Methods:
 To analyze the images we will mostly be utilizing convolutional neural networks in pytorch.
 Though CNNs will be the base of our model, depending on the necessary complexity, more features will be added.
 ResNets, or residual networks, are highly applicable to image classification as it was used to win the 2015 ImageNet competition (He, et al., 2016).
 From ResNets, we may pull the idea of skip connections to use in our model (Oyedotun, et al., 2021).
 Attention mechanisms may also be useful in our model to be able to specify which parts of the image are referenced for the final classification decision (Vaswani, et al, 2017).
+However, we believe using Grad-CAM, will provide the output we want with simpler implementatio (Selvaraju, et al, 2017).

 Our current method for the midterm report involves a five-step forward feature selection.
 The network consists of three convolutional layers followed by two fully connected layers.
+The features are flattened to 1D after the third convolutional layer.

 ![](assets/NetworkArch.JPG)